eProsima/Micro-XRCE-DDS-docs/docs/index.rst

     }

 Along with these *Micro RTPS Clients*, you need to have already started a *Micro RTPS Agent* listening on the same UDP ports: ::

     $ ./micrortps_agent udp 2020 2019

 and for seeing the messages from the DDS Global Data Space point fo view, you can use *Fast RTPS* HelloWorld example running a subscriber (`Fast RTPS HelloWorld <http://eprosima-fast-rtps.readthedocs.io/en/latest/introduction.html#building-your-first-application>`_: ::

     $ ./HelloWorldExample subscriber

-This example shows how a *Micro RTPS Client* publish message on a DDS Global Data Space.
+This example shows how a *Micro RTPS Client* publishes messages on a DDS Global Data Space.
 You need to create different kind of entities on a *Micro RTPS Agent* using operations requests sent by *Micro RTPS Client*.

 The following figure represents the hierarchy of objects you need to instantiate on the *Micro RTPS Agent* to publish on a topic: